ivan-radic/udl-documentation/docs/comments.md

 ![]({{ site.baseurl}}/images/comments_12.png)

 Just define Delimiter 2 (any delimiter will do, I'll use this one for demonstration) like in previous picture. __((EOL))__ is a special keyword that is expanded to a vector of three strings:

     "\r\n"
     "\n"
     "r"

-So, that every new line combination is covered.
+So, that every new line combination is covered.<br>
 __((EOL))__ has been introduced just for this reason.
 It allows users to define Delimiter equivalent of Line comments.

 Notice how I wrapped __EOL__ with special __double brace operator__.
 This operator has a special meaning in UDL 2.1 and it is explained in more detail in [Delimiters section]({{ site.baseurl }}/delimiters.html).
 For this example it is enough to remember that it expands __EOL__ into an __end of line character__.